Ja'Marr Chase Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- The Jets have the NFL's 26th-ranked pass defense this season, allowing 291.8 yards per game through the air.
+- The Jets are conceding 291.8 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- The Jets have allowed seven touchdowns through the air (1.2 per game).
-They are third in the league in that category.
+- The Jets have allowed seven passing TDs this season (1.2 per game), ranking them third among NFL defenses.

 Recent Performances

-- In last week's outing against the Ravens, Chase was targeted 10 times, totaling 201 yards on eight receptions (averaging 25.1 yards per catch) while scoring one touchdown.
+- In last week's game against the Ravens, Chase was targeted 10 times and racked up eight catches for 201 yards (25.1 yards per reception) and scored one touchdown.

-- Chase has 18 catches on 26 targets for 457 yards and two touchdowns during his last three games, averaging 152.3 yards per game.
+- In his last three games, Chase has 457 receiving yards on 18 receptions (26 targets), with two touchdowns, averaging 152.3 yards per game.

 Chase's Cincinnati Teammates